timm/timm.github.io/msraward17.md

 This award was given to me for my work on the repo.
 As to the conference,
-Initially, that conference was  tightly connected to the repo (to store the data from papers from the conference).
+initially, that conference was  tightly connected to the repo (to store the data from papers from the conference).
 Since then, the scope of the repo has extended to include data from many sources.

 As to the PROMISE conference, I was its steering committee chair till 2012 when **Stefan Wagner** was kind enough to take on those duties.
-These days, the PROMOSE conference is guided by its dedicated and talented steering committee **Leandro Minku**,
+These days, the PROMISE conference is guided by its dedicated and talented steering committee **Leandro Minku**,
 **Andriy Miranskyy**,